pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Your Answer:**

-Enter:
+Enter: `node index.js`
-node index.js

-path is a module (a node package) that provides utilities for working with file and directory paths.
+`path` is a node package that provides utilities for working with file and directory paths.
 It comes with Node (there's no ./).
 We didn't install any packages.

 ---